-Kian Soltani was born in Bregenz in 1992 to a family of Persian musicians.
-He began playing cello at an age four and was only twelve when he joined Ivan Monighetti’s class at the Basel Music Academy.
-He was chosen as an Anne-Sophie Mutter Foundation scholarship holder in 2014, and completed his further studies as a member of the Young Soloist Programme at Germany’s Kronberg Academy.
+Born in Bregenz, Austria, in 1992 to a family of Persian musicians, Soltani began playing the cello at age four and was only twelve when he joined Ivan Monighetti’s class at the Basel Music Academy.
+He was chosen as an Anne-Sophie Mutter Foundation scholarship holder in 2014 and completed his further studies as a member of the Young Soloist Programme at Germany’s Kronberg Academy.
 He received additional important musical training at the International Music Academy in Liechtenstein.